neileverette/Synthetic-Users-for-the-Design-Process/article.md

-# designing at full speed: how AI becomes your most reliable teammate
+# Designing at full speed: Leveraging synthetic users to accelerate the design process

 Design work depends on something we rarely have enough of: timely, high-quality feedback.
 Most teams wait for the next design share or PM sync or user session, hoping for clarity but often getting surface-level reactions or not enough time to explore the idea.
 The cycle slows down.
 Early concepts feel uncertain.
 A lot of manual effort goes into preparing work that still doesn’t get the depth of critique it needs.